Updated Covid-19 Response Plan Sept 2022

 In so far as possible it is requested that children from 1st-6th class will bring their own pens, colours etc. in their own pencil case to avoid the sharing of equipment.
 All items should be labelled for ease of identification.
 Class teachers will be contact with you over the next few days in this regard.

-We require all children (1st -6th classes only) to bring their own hand sanitiser to school which they will use at their table if required during the day.
+Children (1st -6th classes only) may bring their own hand sanitiser to school which they will use at their table if required during the day.
 This must be clearly labelled.
+Alternatively they can use the sanitisers in the classroom.
 Infant classes will use sanitisers in classroom.
 This is in accordance with DES guidelines.
 If for medical reasons parents do not wish their child to use sanitiser they may use warm water and soap instead.

 What to do if a child is sick

 In order to prevent the spread of Covid-19 it is important to know and recognise the symptoms.
 They are:

 - Loss of smell/taste

 It is likely that many children will exhibit symptoms of colds, coughs etc. on returning to school.
 Parents will have many queries about this and sometimes we don’t have the answers.
 If you are worried the best advice is to contact your doctor and consult the HSE website for up to date information.

 12. Use of Masks/PPE

 The Dept of Education has relaxed the recommendation for staff to wear masks if they are unable to maintain 2m distance from pupils or other staff members.
 Masks are provided for all staff should they wish to wear them.